noahc3/Homebrew-Guide/gettingstarted/beforestarting.rst

 .. danger::
 	* Nintendo is taking no chances with the Nintendo Switch.
 Permanent console bans can and often do happen.
 This guide will take many precautions to avoid getting banned, but this site assumes no responsibility if your system is banned.
 	* There is always a chance that your Nintendo Switch will brick.
-This is very rare, and often recoverable thanks to the level of access these exploits provide, but unrecoverable bricks CAN happen.
+This is very rare, and often recoverable on fusee-gelee vulnerable Switches.
+For unpatched Switches, extra precautions will be taken to avoid bricking as much as possible.
 	* Due to the level of access these exploits provide, malicious homebrew exists.
 These can brick your Switch or otherwise render your Switch inoperable.
 You should only ever run homebrew from trusted sources.
 	* Follow the guide and everything should be fine.

 .. note::
 	This guide will work on **all firmware versions** as long as fusee-gelee is not patched on the Switch.
 The guide will include a step for checking if fusee-gelee is patched or not.
+If fusee-gelee is patched, this guide will only work on patched Switches running firmware 4.1.0.

 ........